to this independent, fad-free and no-nonsense website.

 *Synthetic, in this case, doesn't mean artificial or plastic, it means 'blend together'; beginning readers are taught to read words by saying a phoneme for each grapheme and then blending (synthesising) the phonemes all-through-the-written-word to arrive at a pronunciation for the whole word.

-Newly retired specialist reading tutor
+Retired specialist reading tutor

-Mum to three, grandma to four.
+Mum to three, grandma to four, wife to John for 40+ years.

 Synthetic phonics is the educational vaccine that protects children from illiteracy.